-50 years after its release, the Ford Mustang remains one of the most popular collector cars.
+56 years after its release, the Ford Mustang remains one of the most popular collector cars.
 As a classic that has penetrated American culture, TV, and movies, this car isn’t going anywhere.
-If you are lucky enough to be a Ford Mustang owner (or are considering the purchase of a Ford Mustang), here are some facts you should know!
+If you are lucky enough to be a Ford Mustang owner, are considering purchasing Ford Mustang, or would like a Ford Mustang insurance quote, here are some Mustang facts you should know!

 1. The Mustang wasn’t originally a Mustang.

 Many names were considered for this infamous car, some including the Panther and Torino.
 One name Ford strongly considered was the Cougar.
 Eventually the powers that be at Ford came to an agreement and decided on the name Mustang and the rest is history.

 2. The car may not even be named after a horse.

 Designer John Najjar claims that he first pitched the name Mustang after the WWII P-51 fighter plane, but when he presented the idea, it got rejected.
 He later pitched the same name, now telling Ford it was named after a type of horse – and the same name was then well received.